(Japanese basic soup stock)

 - Katsuobushi (bonito flakes) -- 1/3 cup

-- Place the cold water and kombu in a saucepan and set aside to soak for 15-20 minutes.
+- Place the cold water and kombu in a saucepan and set aside to soak for 15 to 20 minutes.

-- Let set for 5-10 minutes, and then strain, pressing down to remove as much liquid and flavor as possible.
-Discard the solids or use again to make niban dashi (see below).
+- Let to dashi set for 5 to 10 minutes, and then strain, pressing down to remove as much liquid and flavor as possible.
+Discard the solids. or use again to make niban dashi (see below).
 Use the dashi as directed in recipes.